 Kayti Bouljon (faculty/mentor) joined Pacific Northwest Ballet in 2004 and has directed PNB’s Community Education Programs since 2007.
 In her role she works extensively in the classroom, leads professional development workshops for teachers and teaching artists, creates lesson plans for schools and teachers, and oversees partnerships with area arts organizations.
 In addition to her work at PNB, she is a faculty member of Pacific Northwest Ballet School, serves as faculty for the Washington State Teaching Artist Training Lab and Bringing Theatre Into the Classroom, teaches arts integration for Seattle University and University of Washington Masters in Teaching programs, and is an adjunct faculty member at Cornish College of the Arts.
 She has also worked as a consultant for Arts Corps and Seattle Public Schools.
 From 2009-2016, Kayti served on the board of Dance Educators Association of Washington and as a liaison for the National Dance Education Organization.
 She holds a B.A. in Dance and a B.A. in Public Health from the University of Washington.

-Tina LaPadula (faculty/mentor) is an east coast transplant and warrior for equitable art making and learning opportunities in Seattle Washington.
-For more than 15 years, Tina poured much of her creativity into Arts Corps, the award winning arts education non-profit she helped found.
+Tina LaPadula is an east coast transplant and warrior for equitable art making and learning opportunities.
+For more than 15 years she poured most of her creative energy into Arts Corps, the award winning arts and social justice non profit she helped found.
 As a performer, Tina makes work that explores stories of human connectivity and celebrates the voices of the marginalized.
-She has collaborated with The Frye Museum and The Museum of History and Industry to curate exhibitions that elevate the art and perspectives of young people.
-As an educator, Tina has taught at Centrum Arts, Seattle Children's Theatre, The University of Washington, and in a multitude of school programs.
-She lead a team of artists and activities to develop with Arts Corps' Social Justice Framework for Teaching Artists and now serves as an arts and equity consultant and facilitator for the Seattle Office of Arts & Cultural Affairs, Public Schools, cultural organizations and conferences.
-Tina supports the growth and development of teaching artists locally and nationally, most notably as the founder of the Seattle Teaching Artist Network, the former co-chair of the Association of Teaching Artists, and as a member of the national advisory for the Teaching Artist Guild.
-Her writing and opinion have been featured by Americans for the Arts, The Teaching Artist Journal and The National Guild for Community Arts Education.
-She credits her early work at the YWCA for teaching her the fundamentals of youth care and illuminating the huge need for quality arts experiences for all young people.
+She has collaborated with The Frye Museum, The Museum of History and Industry and Bumbershoot Arts and Music Festival to curate exhibitions and events that elevate the art and perspectives of young people.
+As a teaching artist Tina has taught at Centrum Arts, Seattle Children's Theatre, The University of Washington, and in a multitude of schools and after school programs.
+These days she primarily serves a consultant with The HeArtWork Collective, facilitating workshops on racial equity and the arts for the Seattle Office of Arts & Cultural Affairs, schools, cultural organizations and national conferences.
+Tina supports the growth and development of teaching artists locally and nationally, most notably as the founder of the Seattle Teaching Artist Network, as a coach for the WA State Teaching Artist Training Lab, as the former chair of the Association of Teaching Artists, and on the national advisory of the Teaching Artist Guild.
+Her writing and opinion have been featured by Americans for the Arts, On the Boards, The Teaching Artist Journal and The National Guild for Community Arts Education.

 PROJECT DIRECTORS & CONSULTANTS

 Anne Banks (program partner) is the Washington State Program Supervisor for The Arts at the Office of Superintendent of Public Instruction (OSPI).
 She has served in this position since 2011 and has focused on building collaborative partnerships, integrating arts education into other core subjects, exploring ways the arts connect to key state and federal programs, and raising the importance of equitable access to the arts for all students within the school day.
 As the state program supervisor, Anne works with schools, districts, universities, artists, state and national associations for the arts, and other state and community stakeholders to collaborate and maximize arts opportunities for students.
 Working across divisions at the state level, she has been instrumental in developing an arts infused residential opportunity for at-risk migrant middle school students, providing the arts as a school improvement and Title I option for increasing student success, and increasing the focus of arts in extended day programs.
-Anne has convened a cadre of arts educators representing the arts disciplines of dance, media arts, music, theatre, and visual arts who are currently developing resources to accompany the National Core Arts Standards that Washington is preparing to adopt.
+Anne convenes a cadre of arts educators representing the arts disciplines of dance, media arts, music, theatre, and visual arts.
+This cadre has recently completed new state arts learning standards that include the National Core Arts Standards as well as “Suggestions for students” and “examples” and will next be focusing on aligning the arts assessments to the new state arts learning standards.
 In addition, she has donated extensive volunteer hours in support of the arts in her local community.
 She holds both a M.A. in Professional Development and a B.A in Education.